lugu/qiloop/README.md

 Status
 ------

-The project is under rapid development.
-Currently, the client part if mostly working (except the properties which are not yet supported).
+The project is under rapid evolution.
+Currently, the client part is mostly working (except properties).
 So one should be able to use qiloop to call a service and subscribe to a signal.
 Don't expect more than this.

 What is working: